00ff0000red/SIMD.ts/README.md

 fullVector[3]; // 100
 ```

-Unless otherwise stated, every part of the module uses runtime builtins or WebAssembly function calls to work.
+Unless otherwise stated, every part of the module uses JS runtime builtins or WebAssembly function calls to work.

 There are currently no scalar operations, but some polyfills may require them and will be documented as such.